Tasted it, and found it good

 - An episode of Eek!
 The Cat called "The Eeksterminator" had the eponymous cat accidentally breaking Wendy Elizabeth's inflatable Squishy Bears cage of termites and dealing with a termite that freed from the cage.

-- An episode of Popeye deals with Popeye defending his newly built home from termites.
+- In the Popeye short Insect to Injury, Popeye tries to defend his newly-built home from termites.
 After eating his spinach, he rebuilt his house completely out of steel.